USA

 Second Derivative Test

-Shreesh taught 21 days ago
+Shreesh taught about 1 month ago

 S Sahai assisted a student from the University of California, Los Angeles, with a transshipment problem.
 The lesson focused on setting up the problem in Excel and using the solver function to minimize transportation costs.
 They defined variables, constraints, and the objective function, and also discussed why the solver naturally produces integer solutions.
 The learner will work on question three in a future lesson.